mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 ## :configurable_from_database

 Boolean, enables/disables in-database configuration.
-Read [Transfering the config to/from the database](../administration/CLI_tasks/config.md) for more information.
+Read [Transferring the config to/from the database](../administration/CLI_tasks/config.md) for more information.

 ## :database_config_whitelist